Layoffs are piling up, raising worker anxiety. Here are some companies that have cut jobs recently - WTOP News

 Amid wider economic uncertainty, some analysts have said that businesses are at a “no-hire, no fire” standstill.
 That’s caused many to limit new work to only a few specific roles, if not pause openings entirely.
 At the same time, sizable layoffs have continued to pile up — raising worker anxieties across sectors.

-Some companies have pointed to rising operational costs spanning from President Donald Trump’s barrage of new tariffs and shifts in consumer spending.
-Others cite corporate restructuring more broadly — or, as seen with big names like Amazon, are redirecting money to artificial intelligence.
+Some companies have pointed to rising operational costs spanning from U.S. President Donald Trump’s barrage of new tariffs and shifts in consumer spending.
+Others cite corporate restructuring more broadly — or are redirecting money to artificial intelligence.

 Here are some of the largest job cuts announced recently: